goharbor/harbor-operator/docs/installation/kustomization-custom.md

 # Checkout to the necessary branch.

+# As the resource manifests are not stored in the codebase, then you need to run the following command to generate the related resource manifests before using `kustomize` to build your customized operator deployment manifest:
+make manifests

 # Use kustomization template to deploy the Harbor operator.
 kustomize build manifests/harbor | kubectl apply -f -